 The averment of the BIA in the Oral submission claiming the 0 % transmission losses recorded of pioneer carbide at 132 kv point of supply and 0.5 % at 33 kv during the last 06 to 10 years shall be referred to MePDCL/MeECL for a thorough analysis and shall be requested to ensure the technology if any enforceable in the state of Meghalaya.

-The True up process for FY 2018-19 and FY 2019-20 was over delayed, the recovery of Revenue Gap/surplus due to delay would attribute interest cost which ultimately burden the genuine users/licensee.
+The True up process for FY 2018-19 and FY 2019-20 was over delayed, the recovery of the genuine users/licensee.